 Now you know what your PIP needs to include and you’ve seen some examples.
 All that’s left is to put everything together and start writing a performance improvement plan for a specific employee and issue.

-You’ll only receive the benefits of performance action plans when you create effective PIPs.
 To help you, here’s a step-by-step guide detailing how to write a performance improvement plan.